zsdnb0901/LLMcooker/README.md

 # LLMcooker
 If you don't know what you want to eat.
 Upload an image for all foods (vegetables, meats, fruits) you have.
 The LLM will find you a way out.
+This application includes an interface and a local/offline LLM.

 # How to apply
 1. load a local LLM model.
 [Load-local-LLMs](https://github.com/zsdnb0901/Load-local-LLMs)